Agile sprint capacity planning

 If you do want to plan sprints out into the future, perhaps to get a heads up on resource needs or to estimate when work is likely to happen we suggest a slightly different approach.

 Just enter an estimate of how much time the team will spend on each sprint without tying this back to specific backlog items.
-This helps you get a view on your potential work going forward and how many sprints it may take to clear the backlog.
+This helps you get a view of your potential work going forward and how many sprints it may take to clear the backlog.

 This is sometimes called resource forecasting or capacity planning.
 Agile Resource Planning: The Definitive Guide explains how to build forecasts and capacity plans in an agile environment.

-Kelloo's agile resource planning tools
+Kelloo's agile resource management tools

 Resource planning, forecasting and reporting in one place.
 We help you get the most from your projects and people.